 Tutorial For Painting Brass Fireplace Doors

-I asked if they had any no VOC paint for this purpose but they didn’t so I just decided to open the windows while I was painting and air the house out for a while afterwards.
+I asked if they had any no VOC high heat paint for this purpose but they didn’t.
+I just opened the windows while I was painting and air the house out for a while afterwards.

 How To Paint Fireplace Doors

-When I came home from the hardware store, I got out my paintbrush, paint, and some paper from my recycling bin to protect the brick.
+When I came home from the hardware store, I got out my paintbrush, Rustoleum high heat paint, and some paper from my recycling bin to protect the brick.
+Alternatively, you could use a plastic drop cloth to protect your fireplace tile or stonework.

 This is when I noticed how filthy my glass doors and screen were so I took a little break to vacuum them and wipe them down so that my paint would stick to the metal and not be all fuzzy!

-Then I just painted the brass with the special black paint that was safe for being close to the fire.
+Then I just painted the shiny brass with the special black paint that was safe for being close to the fire.
 It looked kind of streaky after the first coat and I was a little nervous!
-But I let it dry and did the second coat and it looks great!
+But I let it dry and did the second coat of high-temp paint and it looks great!
+Two solid coats does the trick.

 Painting fireplace doors turns out to be super easy and once you have the supplies and have cleaned the area you want to paint and covered the hearth, it just takes a very small amount of time!